ejnguyen619/javascript-projects/Shopping-Cart/README.md

 - Add product to cart
 - Update cart from localStorage
 - Open and close cart button
+- Implement buttons for each item in cart
+- Setup data in Contentful

 ## Dependencies-Technologies
 - Contentful: headless CMS to store product information